 In essence, the systematic interpretation also clearly points to a right to actual Oral Proceedings (as opposed to oral proceedings in absentia, e.g. by video conference or a telephone call).

-Conclusively, the essence of Oral Proceedings is not a mere technical one, and is in particular not the possibility to communicate with each other simultaneously.
+Conclusively, the essence of Oral Proceedings is not a mere technical one, and may not be reduced to the mere possibility of simultaneous inter-party communication.
 Also the teleological interpretation clearly points to a right to actual Oral Proceedings (as opposed to Oral Proceedings in absentia, e.g. by video conference or a telephone call).